rovinski/rovinski.github.io/index.md

 Open `index.md` to edit this text.

 ## First Steps
-Start by reading the [Documentation].
+Start by reading the [Documentation][docs].
 Specifically, the chapters below should be relevant to you:

 * [Installation] -- How to install and run Hydejack.
 * [Migration] -- You can skip this if you haven't used Hydejack before.